austozi/selfhosted/jellyfin/README.md

 # Jellyfin

-[Jellyfin](https://github.com/jellyfin/jellyfin) is a streaming media application.
+[Jellyfin](https://github.com/jellyfin/jellyfin) is a streaming media application suite.
 This is the server component.
 Official mobile clients are available.

 ## Install